01 International Patients

 Under EU Directive 2011/24/EU on patients' rights in cross-border healthcare, patients from EU and EEA countries may be eligible to seek planned treatment in another member state and apply for reimbursement from their home system - up to the amount it would have cost at home.

 The directive covers EU member states and EEA countries, so patients from Norway, Iceland and Liechtenstein are included alongside those from Denmark, Sweden and Finland.
+For Icelandic patients the journey is straightforward as well: direct flights link Keflavík and Hamburg.

 Rules differ by country and by your specific policy, and prior authorisation can apply in some cases (for example, treatment involving an overnight hospital stay).
 We cannot promise coverage or quote reimbursement amounts.
 What we can do is provide an itemised treatment plan and clear documentation that you can submit to your own insurer or national authority to check your eligibility yourself.